GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/getting-started.md

 # Dashboard

 If you want a companion dashboard to show stories created by the user or a list of story templates to choose from, you may use `Dashboard` from the `@googleforcreators/dashboard` package.
-The dashboard can also be used to create a settings page for Story Editor.
+The dashboard can also be used to create a settings page for the story editor.

 ## Scaffolding a Story Dashboard